vircadia/vircadia-docs-sphinx/docs/source/explore/gifts.rst

 This feature was discontinued by High Fidelity and will either be reworked or removed in the future.

-You can create a coupon when you want to send money or an item to someone at a later time, even when you are not logged in to Project Athena.
+You can create a coupon when you want to send money or an item to someone at a later time, even when you are not logged in to Vircadia.

 .. note:: Currently, you can only use a coupon in a script.
 You will not be able to redeem a coupon anywhere in Interface.